Except in the case of a general mandate, if shareholder approval is required, the circular to shareholders must include:

-(a) an opinion in a separate letter from an independent financial adviser who is acceptable to the Exchange stating whether the transaction (and all other transactions which are the subject of aggregation pursuant to Rule 906):—
+(a) An opinion in a separate letter from an independent financial adviser stating whether the transaction (and all other transactions which are the subject of aggregation pursuant to Rule 906):

 (i) is on normal commercial terms, and